Commission Impossible: How and why the FCC created net neutrality

 The big crunch

-The ’90s had seen the genesis of companies like America Online, CompuServe, and Prodigy.
-These companies embodied the early internet: chatrooms, email, and news managed and operated by a private company.
+The ’90s had seen the genesis of companies like America Online, CompuServe and Prodigy.
+These companies embodied the early internet: chatrooms, email and news managed and operated by a private company.

 As the millennium approached, the cracks in that wall had started to spread.